 Effective web design is simple, functional, and usable.
 When designing your website, focus on these principles.
 With them, you’ll develop a platform to grow and engage your audience.

-While you design your website, don't forget these 6 must-haves.
+When you design your website, don't forget these 6 must-haves.

 Other Cool Stuff